 The manufacturers of children’s products have a duty to foresee potential injury and properly design and test products before they are released to the public.
 Companies must also properly warn consumers of any risks associated with their products.
 Any failure to protect consumers that results in accidents and injury can lead to lawsuits filed by plaintiffs and their child injury lawyer.

-If your child has suffered an injury due to negligence or a defective consumer product and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If your child has suffered an injury due to negligence or a defective consumer product and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, an Ohio child injury lawyer, and he will help you answer these critical questions.